 Maintaining a safe, secure environment for all students and staff is very important.
 For the safety of everyone, please check in at the front desk any time you enter the building (except for regular arrival and dismissal times.)
-HPCA uses a video surveillance to monitor the campus.
 All entrances to the facility are kept locked.
-A police officer will be on duty every school day from 7:30 am - 3:30 pm.
-The police officers will patrol the parking lots, conduct perimeter checks of the buildings , and be available to assist in emergency situations.
+A police officer will be on duty every school day from 7:30 am - 4:30 pm.
+The police officers will patrol the parking lots, conduct perimeter checks of the buildings, and be available to assist in emergency situations.
+Surveillance cameras record activity 24 hours a day in parking lots, hallways, dining commons, and other common areas.